Michigan's Route Markers

 Acknowledgements:

-Nearly every route marker image above was created by Christopher J. Bessert and, therefore, all original graphics are copyrighted ©2008-2013 Christopher J. Bessert, All Rights Reserved.
+Nearly every route marker image above was created by Christopher J. Bessert and, therefore, all original graphics are copyrighted ©2008–2023 Christopher J. Bessert, All Rights Reserved.
 Please do not reproduce or otherwise use them without permission.
-Any commercial use is strictly prohibited.
+Any commercial use is prohibited.
 While certain components of these markers are not "copyrightable," these graphics are copyrighted.
 If you'd like to use one of them, please ask first!

 However, some acknowledgements and credit are necessary.